Shyamsr1/FlipkartMLProject/README.md

 ##  Project Structure (suggested)
 .
 ├─ Customer_support_data.csv
 ├─ FlipKartFinalMLProject1ShyamSR.ipynb
-├─ FlipKartMLProject.mp4
-├─ artifacts/
-│ ├─ csat_model.joblib
-│ └─ csat_model.meta.json
-├─ flipkart_csat_outputs/
+├─ FlipkartMLProject.mp4              # Video File
+├─ artifacts/                         # Will be created when .ipynb file is run │  ├─ csat_model.joblib               # Will be created when .ipynb file is run - saved model pipeline │  └─ csat_model.meta.json            # metadata
-│ └─ figs/ # plots saved from EDA
+├─ flipkart_csat_outputs/             # Will be created when .ipynb file is run │  └─ figs/                           # plots saved from EDA
 ├─ README.md
 └─ requirements.txt

 ---